WWE Funko Pop Reveals: Brock Lesnar vs Undertaker, Ronda Rousey vs Triple H, and More

 "Returning to the WWE after a couple of years, Shawn Michaels was gearing up for another major run and this served as a re-introduction to who Micheals was in the ring.
 Triple H really dug into his nasty side here (launching a several year rivalry to boot), and the resulting chaos and eruptions of blood certainly made this one a match to remember.
 Especially when you get to the ending as a sour grapes Triple H made sure to use the sledgehammer he loved so much and walked away with his head hilariously held high."

 Pre-orders for all of the new WWE Funko Pops can be found via the links below.
-Unfortunately, we're still waiting on images, so this article will be updated when they become available.
 If you go with Entertainment Earth for your pre-order, note that US shipping is free on orders $59+ with a bonus 10% discount on in-stock items using our exclusive links.

 - WWE Brock Lesnar / Undertaker 2-Pack ($19.99) – Pre-order at Entertainment Earth / Amazon